hsf-training/cpluspluscourse/README.md

 Readmes are for students.
 These host the basic building instructions, give the name of the main program file, and possibly give a summary of the exercise goals and steps.

-Inside the code, one get more precise help on what should/could be done and also where (when the code is long and only one part needs to be worked on).
+Inside the code, one gets more precise help on what should/could be done and also where (e.g. when the code is long and only one part needs to be worked on).

 ### About solutions